-Window types vary throughout Upham depending on the age and style of the property.
-Many eighteenth and nineteenth century sash windows remain in the village, usually six-panesover-six, with slender glazing bars, simple surrounds and plain flat brick arches above.
+Window types vary throughout the village depending on the age and style of the property.
+Many eighteenth and nineteenth century sixpanes-over-six sash windows remain in the village with slender glazing bars, simple surrounds, and plain flat brick arches above.
 Some Victorian sashes with fewer glass panes can also be seen.
-The bulkiness of the traditional sash box frame is often concealed behind an outer layer of brickwork, or wall rebate.
-This means the window openings have a greater depth when viewed externally, requiring a larger (often stone) cill, which helps to articulate the facade.
+The bulkiness of the traditional sash box frame is often concealed behind an outer layer of brickwork or wall rebate.
+This means the window openings have a greater depth when viewed externally.
+This requires a larger (often stone) cill and can help to articulate the facade.

-Casement windows are also very common, found across the village in various forms.
-Some have been replaced with modern, standardised windows, but there are some good early examples remaining in timber with lead cames (bars) or timber glazing bars.
+Casement windows are also very common across the village in various forms.
+Some have been replaced with modern and standardised windows.
+However, there are some good early examples remaining in timber with lead cames (bars) or timber glazing bars.
 Traditional casement windows are sometimes recessed in the wall openings but more often positioned closer to the face of the wall.
-Opening and fixed timber casements are constructed so they are flush with the outside of the window frame resulting in an attractive and visually balanced window.
+Opening and fixed timber casements are constructed so they are flush with the outside of the window frame.
+This results in an attractive and visually balanced window.